CatherineFontaine/CatherineFontaine.github.io/en/researchexperiences.md

 The issue of this result was the conjectured Dirichlet character.
 Collaborating with two other students, we developed an algorithm to identify modular forms that served as counterexamples by analyzing their Dirichlet characters.
 Using SageMath, a library designed for number theory, we used the data from the *L-functions and Modular Forms Database (LMFDB)*.

-### Future Projects

-Looking ahead, I’m thrilled to participate in the Directed Reading Program next semester.
-I’ll be working with Tasmin Chu, a master’s student supervised by Louigi Addario-Berry, to dive into key chapters of *“Probability on Trees and Networks”* by Lyons and Peres.